Two RV Gypsies: Full-Time RVers

 Lee Duquette looking down from the bridge

-The two RV Gypsies take time to pause on the bridge and marvel at the view, 230 feet below, as clear water rushes far below and streams cascade down the canyon walls.
+Below: The two RV Gypsies took time to pause on the bridge and marveled at the view, 230 feet below, as clear water rushed far below and streams cascaded down the canyon walls.

 view of the river from the bridge